-Foundation policies allow employees who work 20 or more hours per week to receive from 80 to 160 hours of vacation annually, based upon years of service.
+Foundation policies allow employees who work 20 or more hours per week to receive from 80 to 160 hours of vacation annually, based upon position.
 An accrual for unused vacation days has been included with accounts payable and accrued expenses on the statements of financial position.